-Windrush victim ‘locked out” of Britain for years says he’s now homeless
+Windrush victim ‘locked out’ of Britain for years says he’s now homeless

 A victim of the Windrush scandal who spent years fighting for a UK passport after being “locked out” of Britain says he is now homeless after being denied help by the Home Office, The Independent can reveal.

-Delroy Foster, who came from Jamaica to Britain as a baby with his parents in 1960 before moving to the US, says he was denied entry in 2018 and spent five years trying to get passport.
+Delroy Foster, who came from Jamaica to Britain as a baby with his parents in 1960 before moving to the US, says he was denied entry in 2018 and spent five years trying to get a passport.

-Now back in the UK with the correct documents, he claims the Home Office team set up to help Windrush victims is not providing support and is sleeping on a friend’s sofa while trying to get back on his feet.
+Now back in the UK with the correct documents, he claims the Home Office team set up to help Windrush victims is not providing support and he is sleeping on a friend’s sofa while trying to get back on his feet.

 The 63-year-old former building contractor says he is unable to get a job to support himself while he has nowhere to live.